 The biology and ecology of A. rugioperculatus have contributed significantly to its invasive potential.
 The pest completes multiple overlapping generations per year and is protected by waxy secretions that confer resistance against contact insecticides (Stocks and Hodges, 2012).
 Adult females are prolific egg layers, and nymphal development occurs concealed beneath spiralling wax filaments, making conventional chemical management approaches inadequate and environmentally hazardous (Meyerdirk et al., 2001).
 Among the notable impacts of infestation are yield decline due to impaired photosynthesis, premature nut fall, and increased vulnerability to secondary pests and diseases (Shylesha et al., 2018).
 Furthermore, the honeydew accumulation can render coconuts unmarketable due to black sooty mould deposition (Manikandan et al., 2019).
+Among the different insecticides tested against spiraling whitefly, the least LC50 was recorded by flubendiamide 480 SC (34.55 ppm) and emamectin benzoate 5 SG (39.14 ppm) against eggs, by spinosad 45 SC with 39.78 and 106.62 ppm against nymphs and adults, respectively (Balikai and Pushpalatha, 2018).
+The insecticides spinosad 45 SC @ 0.2 ml/l and cyantraniliprole 10 OD @ 0.3 ml/l recorded maximum of 96.19 per cent adult mortality of spiraling whitefly at 48 hours after treatment and were on par with indoxacarb 15.8 EC @ 0.3 ml/l, which recorded 92.37 per cent mortality of adults at 48 hours after treatment (Pushpalatha and Balikai, 2015).
+But, the insecticides are not eco-friendly and not compatible with bioagents.
 Therefore, there is a critical need for sustainable, ecologically sound pest management strategies.
-Integrated pest management (IPM) approaches have gained prominence in recent years as viable alternatives to sole reliance on synthetic insecticides (Kumar and Rajagopal, 2019).
-Several studies have documented the role of natural enemies, particularly the aphelinid parasitoid Encarsia guadeloupae Viggiani (Hymenoptera: Aphelinidae), which was introduced into India and has since established as an important biological control agent (Vennila et al., 2019).
+Integrated pest management (IPM) approaches have gained prominence in recent years as viable alternatives to sole reliance on synthetic insecticides (Yambhatnal et al., 2011; Kumar and Rajagopal, 2019).
+Several studies have documented the role of natural enemies, particularly the aphelinid parasitoid, Encarsia guadeloupae Viggiani (Hymenoptera: Aphelinidae), which was introduced into India and has since established as an important biological control agent (Vennila et al., 2019).
 Augmentative releases and conservation of Encarsia have been shown to significantly suppress whitefly populations (Manikandan et al., 2019).
 Predators such as Chrysoperla zastrowi sillemi (Neuroptera: Chrysopidae) and coccinellid beetles also contribute to biological control (Amutha et al., 2018).
 Entomopathogenic fungi, including Isaria fumosorosea (formerly Paecilomyces fumosoroseus), have demonstrated pathogenicity against whitefly nymphs and are compatible with parasitoids, offering a promising biopesticide option (Ghosh et al., 2018).
 In addition to microbial agents, botanical oils such as neem oil have been reported to exert repellent and antifeedant effects against Aleyrodid pests (Singh and Rathi, 2017).
 Nutritional and cultural practices, such as balanced fertilization, organic manuring, and intercropping with green manure crops, can improve plant vigour and tolerance to pest infestations (Chandranath et al., 2020).
 The deployment of yellow sticky traps for adult monitoring and mass trapping is an established non-chemical tactic in whitefly management programs (Vennila et al., 2019).
 Despite the availability of these tactics, there is limited field-based evidence on the comparative performance of comprehensive IPM modules integrating biological, botanical, and cultural measures under farmer-managed conditions.
 Field validation is crucial for refining and popularizing scalable strategies tailored to specific agroecological contexts (Ghosh et al., 2018).
 This study was therefore undertaken to evaluate the efficacy of three integrated management modules combining biological control agents (Encarsia guadeloupae, Chrysoperla zastrowi sillemi), entomopathogenic fungi (Isaria fumosorosea), botanicals (neem oil), nutrient management, and mechanical trapping, compared to an untreated control under field conditions in Salem district, Tamil Nadu.
 The findings are expected to contribute to the development of eco-friendly, farmer-adoptable strategies for sustainable management of rugose spiralling whitefly in coconut.

 MATERIALS AND METHODS